E. B. White: Career

-E.B.
-White published his first article in 1925, then joined the staff in 1927 and continued to contribute for almost six decades.
+White published his first article for The New Yorker in 1925, then joined the staff in 1927 and continued to write for the magazine for nearly six decades.
 Best recognized for his essays and unsigned "Notes and Comment" pieces, he gradually became the magazine's most important contributor.
-From the beginning to the end of his career at The New Yorker, he frequently provided what the magazine calls "Newsbreaks" (short, witty comments on oddly worded printed items from many sources) under various categories such as "Block That Metaphor."
+From the beginning to the end of his career at The New Yorker, he frequently provided what the magazine calls "Newsbreaks", which were short, witty comments on oddly worded printed items from many sources, under various categories, such as "Block That Metaphor."
+In his essays, he advocated in favor of limited government, civil rights, and especially world federalism.
 He also was a columnist for Harper's Magazine from 1938 to 1943.